Skip to main content

 'Taming the Dark Energy of EU Law' is a Leverhulme Trust-funded four-year project.
 It explores the unwritten constitution produced by the specific and essential characteristics of the EU and of EU law, including primacy, mutual trust, and autonomy.
 The project adopts a dark energy metaphor to underline how these characteristics expanded to fill empty Treaty spaces, establishing the deep structure of EU law and propelling its constitutional significance while remaining, for the most part, textually invisible – a constitutional energy detected, but not yet well understood.

-Overall, 'Taming the Dark Energy of EU Law' aims to retune the relationship between the written and unwritten dimensions of EU constitutional law.
+Overall, Taming the Dark Energy of EU Law aims to understand how the EU’s constitution is structured and how it functions, and to retune the relationship between its and unwritten dimensions.